express-validator/express-validator/docs/api-validation-result.md

 Extracts the validation errors from a request and makes them available in a [`Result`](#result) object.

-Each error returned by [`.array()`](#array-options) and [`.mapped()`](#mapped) methods have the following format _by default_:
+Each error returned by [`.array()`](#array-options) and [`.mapped()`](#mapped) methods has the following format _by default_:

 ```js
 {